Print is not dead.

 • It’s varied.
 Depending on your budget, you can experiment with different sizes, orientations and materials for your print marketing campaign.
 If you want to delve deep into all the options print has to offer, check out our blog aptly titled Long Live Print.

 • It allows you to go niche.
 Nowadays a lot of print magazines are focus on very specific interests – whether that’s a particular industry, hobby or genre of pop culture.
-If your offering happens to fall withing the same topic cluster, investing in prints ads which will be published in said niche publication is money well spent.
+If your offering happens to fall within the same topic cluster, investing in prints ads which will be published in said niche publication is money well spent.

 • It’s great for real-life people.
 Print advertising materials are great leave-behind for industry events, dedicated retail stores and virtually any other setting which your customer base is likely to visit in person.
 There’s a certain appeal in holding something tangible – a physical object is more likely to keep people’s attention compared to a digital ad that can get lost in the noise.